skypyproject/skypy/docs/galaxies.rst

 Morphology
 ----------

-The following models are found in the `skypy.galaxy.morphology` package.
+The following models are found in the `skypy.galaxies.morphology` package.

-.. currentmodule:: skypy.galaxy.morphology
+.. currentmodule:: skypy.galaxies.morphology
 .. autosummary::
    :nosignatures: